+the global influenza pandemic of 1918-1920

+the development of modernism in the arts, in the works by composers, visual artists, writers, choreographers, and playwrights such as Igor Stravinsky, Pablo Picasso, Max Ernst, René Magritte, Gertrude Stein, Ruth St. Denis, Martha Graham, Bertolt Brecht, Luigi Pirandello

 Evaluate the negotiation of the Treaty of Versailles and how the treaty did or did not address the various issues caused by World War I.

-Clarification Statement: Teachers may choose to address this standard by comparing and contrasting the Paris Peace Conference and the Congress of Vienna.
+Clarification Statement: Students may address this standard by comparing and contrasting the Paris Peace Conference and the Congress of Vienna.

-Suggested Primary Source in Appendix F: The Treaty of Versailles (1919)

-Analyze the various developments of early 20th century Russian history and the developments of the Russian Revolution within the context of World War I, including the growing political and social unrest under Nicholas II, the emergence of the Bolshevik movement, the political revolutions of 1917, and the Russian Civil War.
+Analyze the various developments of early 20th century Russian history including the Russian Revolution within the context of World War I, the growing political and social unrest under Czar Nicholas II, the emergence of the Bolshevik movement, the political revolutions of 1917, and the Russian Civil War.

 Analyze later developments in Russian history, including the creation of the Union of Soviet Socialist Republics (USSR) in 1922, the New Economic Plan (NEP) and the creation of a Soviet economy, artistic and cultural experimentation, the death of Lenin and the cult of his personality, and the power struggle that resulted in Stalin’s leadership.